What happens after you’ve given birth?

 As a post-partum doula, I strive to make a new mother feel as comfortable, cared for and supported as possible.
 It can be a great comfort to have someone experienced to discuss the night with, the rhythm of your new baby and all the aspects of care and development of your baby as well as your own recovery.
 This can help ease worry as well as give you more confidence in yourself as a mother.

-At all times, I prioritize the wellbeing of new mother by bringing nourishing snacks, tea/drinks and massage the new mama to optimize recovery.
+At all times, I prioritize the well-being of new mother by bringing nourishing snacks, tea/drinks and offer a foot or neck and shoulder massage to the new mama to optimize recovery.

 At all times, your needs and wishes will determine where the priority will be and how to fill in the support I give you.